polterguy/micro/README.md

 ![alt screenshot](screenshots/screenshot-8.png)

+#### Dunamically databinding your grid

-You can invoke **[micro.widgets.grid.databind]** and pass in an **[item]** collection, to databind the grid towards a different dataset later.
+You can invoke **[micro.widgets.grid.databind]** and pass in an **[item]** collection to databind the grid towards a different dataset later.
 For instance, consider the following code, which starts out with a single row, for then to change its content when the button is clicked.

 ```
 p5.web.include-css-file:@MICRO/media/main.css